SECAF visits VSFB; views SDA Tranche 1 satellite ahead of launch

 |0

-This work, SECAF visits VSFB; views SDA Tranche 1 satellite ahead of launch [Image 4 of 4], by SrA Daekwon Stith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SECAF visits VSFB; views SDA Tranche 1 satellite ahead of launch, by SrA Kevin Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.